wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 Building Reusable UI Elements 🧩

 You're about to build your first custom React component and unlock the power of reusable UI building blocks — the secret to fast, scalable development in React.
-This guide walks you through creating a GameButton component, understanding props, and using professional developer tools.
+This guide walks you through creating a GameButton component, understanding props, and using React developer tools.
 Ready to build your first component?
 Let's go!

 ## Table of Contents